- ICC VATICAN PROSECUTION

 Blum v.
 Holder is a federal lawsuit challenging the Animal Enterprise Terrorism Act (AETA) as an unconstitutional infringement on free speech.
 The plaintiffs are five longtime animal rights activists whose advocacy work has been chilled due to fear of being prosecuted as a terrorist under the AETA.

 Blum v.
 Holder was filed in the U.S. District Court in the District of Massachusetts on December 15, 2011.
 On March 12, 2013, the District Court granted defendant’s motion to dismiss, ruling that plaintiffs did not have standing to bring the case.
-The case is currently on appeal to the First Circuit.
+On March 7, 2014 the First Circuit Court of Appeals affirmed that dismissal.

 Blum v.
 Holder is a facial challenge to the Animal Enterprise Terrorism Act (AETA.)
 Passed by Congress in November 2006, the AETA is aimed at suppressing speech and advocacy surrounding certain industries by criminalizing First Amendment-protected activities such as protests, boycotts, picketing and whistle-blowing.
 The statute punishes anyone found to have caused the loss of property or profits by a business or other institution that uses or sells animals (or animal products), or has “a connection to, relationship with, or transactions with an animal enterprise.”